Windshield Wiper Blade Refill 5th Gen 4Runner

 5th Gen 4Runner Windshield Wiper Blade Refill (OEM)

 When your rubber blade insert starts giving you problems, it is time for a replacement.
-We have a 2014 4Runner right now, that we purchased late in 2014.
+We have a 2014 4Runner that we purchased late in 2014.
 We just entered 2018, and now are needing a new set of rubber inserts.

 It all depends on where you live and how much it rains, but you can expect to see something similar in terms of life expectancy.
-Expect to see 3-5 years before you need your first set of rubber inserts.
+Depending on your climate expect you can see anywhere from 1-5 years before you need your first set of rubber inserts.

 Bad Inserts can Damage your Blades

 Bad inserts can damage your actual blades.
 When the rubber inserts start to go bad, they cause the wiper motor to work harder and the will also cause issues with the windshield wiper linkage.
 There are other natural causes of damage as well, like the sun, and other common wind debris that can cause your inserts to come apart or even fall off.

 When dangling from a thread, the rubber insert/ refill portion doesn’t do much in terms of clearing water off the windshield.
 It is incredibly obnoxious, annoying and frustrating when it’s raining hard.
 Also, it is rather dangerous when your view is obstructed by lingering water spots because you have faulty blades.

 Do yourself a favor when you see your rubber inserts falling off of the actual blade.
 Go buy a new set of replacements.
 If your blades are still in good working condition, then you don’t need to replace your entire blade system, you just need new rubber inserts/ wiper blade refills.

 Aftermarket or OEM Windshield Inserts?